-- 1. General considerations - a) Never collect urine from a bedpan or urinal. - b) Thoroughtly clean the urethral opening (and vaginal vestiblue in females) prior to collection procedures to ensure that the specimen obtained is not contaminated with colonizing microorganisms in this area. - c) Soap rather than disinfectants is recommended for cleaning the urethral area.
-If disinfectants are introduced into the urine during collection, they may be inhibitory to the growth of microorganisms. - d) Submit BD Collection container as follows: - i.
+- 1. General considerations - a) Never collect urine from a bedpan or urinal. - b) Thoroughly clean the urethral opening (and vaginal vestiblue in females) prior to collection procedures to ensure that the specimen obtained is not contaminated with colonizing microorganisms in this area. - c) Soap rather than disinfectants is recommended for cleaning the urethral area.
+If disinfectants are introduced into the urine during collection, they may be inhibitory to the growth of microorganisms. - d) Submit BD Collection container as follows using the BD Urine Collection Kit: - i.
 C&S preservative tube (grey top) for C&S, - ii.
 UA preservative tube (cherry red/yellow top) for UA, - iii.
-Plain red tube for urine chemistry tests - e) If not collected using BD Urine Collection system, transport specimen to laboratory WITHIN 2 HOURS of collection.
+For any additional urine chemistry testing, send urine in plain red top tube. - e) If not collected using BD Urine Collection system, transport specimen to laboratory WITHIN 2 HOURS of collection.
 If it cannot be transported within 2 hours of collection, the urine specimen should be refrigerated.
 (Bacterial counts remain stable for at least 24 hours at 4° Celsius.)
-Do not freeze. - f) Use sterile cups or tubes to transport urine. - g) Transport suprapubic bladder aspirate (SPA) specimens for anaerobic culture in a sterile screw-cap cup or tube. - h) Any urine collection procedure involving catheterization must be done with scrupulous aseptic technique to avoid introducing microorganisms. - i) Send the first morning voided urine.
-Three consecutive first morning urine specimens are recommended for mycobacterial culture. - j) Do not submit 24 hour urine collections for culture. - 2.
-Collection Techniques for random urine collection - a) For collection procedures using BD Urine Collection System, see PL 406 Urine Specimen Collection. - b) If indicated, refer to Urine Collection via Foley Catheter, PL 406.1. - c) See Patient Instructions Using BD Vacutainer Urine Collection Cup (English, Spanish). - See Mid-Stream Clean Catch Instructions (English, Spanish). - 3.
-Urine Collection (24 Hour) see Patient Instructions.
+Do not freeze. - f) Transport suprapubic bladder aspirate (SPA) specimens for anaerobic culture in a sterile screw-cap cup or tube. - g) Any urine collection procedure involving catheterization must be done with scrupulous aseptic technique to avoid introducing microorganisms. - h) Send the first morning voided urine.
+Three consecutive first morning urine specimens are recommended for mycobacterial culture. - i) Do not submit 24 hour urine collections for culture. - Collection Techniques for random urine collection See Patient Instructions - Mid-Stream Clean Catch Instructions.
+For collection procedure using BD Urine Collection System, see below.